cazala/mnist/README.md

 ### Helpers

-Every digit has a set of helper funcitions which are listed below.
+Every digit has a set of helper functions which are listed below.
 To access these functions you have to target the desired digit like this: `mnist[digit]`.

 So, for example, to get a single '5' digit, you would call `mnist[5].get()`.